Elvanos/webTemplate/README.md

 ## Support & Features
 * Configurable structure of the directories along with file names
 * Automatically generated settings file for easy start
 * Supports both manual and automated modes for bundling JS files
+* Automatic checking and fixing of old/partial config files

 * Gulp task runner
     * Fully automated, just needs to be started once